dtoczala/IBM_Cloud_Admin/README.md

 > conda create -n IBM_Cloud_Admin --file IBM_Cloud_Admin.env

 This creates a new environment, which you will need to switch to before trying to run the IBM_CLoud_Admin tool.
-This environment has all of the proper Python packages downloaded and installed.
+This environment should have all of the proper Python packages downloaded and installed.
+You MIGHT need to do the following command to make sure that the proper unicodecsv package is installed.

+> conda install unicodecsv

 To run the IBM_Cloud_Admin tool, make sure that you first do the following:

 > source activate IBM_Cloud_Admin